cloudmesh-community/sp20-516-222/notebook.md

 ## Week 13 Mon 04/13/20 - Sun 04/19/20

+* :+1: Pass pytest with google provider
+* :+1: Finish migrate for google provider
+* :+1: Work on sync for google provider

+## Week 14 Mon 04/20/20 - Sun 04/26/20

 * :o2: Pass pytest with google provider
+  - need to find source of error from latest update
-* :o2: Finish migrate for google provider
+* :o2: Documentation for google provider
-* :o2: Work on sync for google provider
+  - documentation for google functions
+  - documentation for migrate and sync
+* :o2: Finish volume management chapter